eventodb-hq/eventodb/docs/API.md

-# MessageDB API Reference
+# EventoDB API Reference

-Complete API reference for the MessageDB Go server.
+Complete API reference for the EventoDB Go server.

 ## Overview

-MessageDB uses a JSON-RPC style API over HTTP POST.
+EventoDB uses a JSON-RPC style API over HTTP POST.
 All requests are sent to the `/rpc` endpoint.

 ### Request Format